 How Do I Apply?

 Applications will be accepted beginning January 15, with hiring decisions made by March 31.
-The link to the on-line counselor application will be available on this web page on the 15th.
 The application process includes completion of the on-line application, an in-person or on-line interview, reference checks, and a background check.

 What Skills Do I Need?